n-chan/eso-addons-collection/README.md

 - Multiple Shields might bug out the addon.
 So far, I have only been able to test it when I have Annulment and Hardened Ward activated (the only shield actives for Sorc).
 I am not sure what might happen if multiple shields from other players are applied to the userr as it is difficult to do complete testing by myself.
 The addon should still work fine, but let me know if a bug occurs in your playtime and how it happened, so I can try to fix it.

-Note: The addon was designed to help the player manage their damage shield resource, so that they don't deplete their magicka when it is not necessary.
-I personally made the add-on for this purpose.
-I hope it might help you out as well.

 ### Change Log
 v1.1 (September 6, 2019):
 - Removed class restriction; the addon can now be used with any class